-EUROPEAN NORM EN
+EN EUROPEAN NORM

-EN/ISO 17025 General requirements for the competence of testing and calibration laboratories Enbridge Enbridge, Inc. is an energy delivery company based in Calgary, Canada.
+EN/ISO 17025 General requirements for the competence of testing and calibration laboratories

+Enbridge Enbridge, Inc. is an energy delivery company based in Calgary, Canada.
 It focuses on the transportation, distribution and generation of energy, primarily in North America.
 As a transporter of energy, Enbridge operates in Canada and the United States, the longest crude oil and liquid hydrocarbons transportation system in the world.
-As a distributor of energy, it owns and operates Canada's largest natural gas distribution network, providing distribution services in Ontario, Quebec, New natural gas pipeline operator and is now one of the largest and most diversified investment grade master limited partnerships in the United States.
-Growing from roughly 200 miles of natural gas pipelines in 2002 to approximately 71,000 miles of natural gas, natural gas liquids (NGLs), refined products, and crude oil pipelines today, the Energy Transfer family of partnerships remains dedicated to providing exceptional service to its customers and attractive returns to its investors.
+As a distributor of energy, it owns and operates Canada's largest natural gas distribution network, providing distribution services in Ontario, Quebec, New Brunswick and New York State to approximately 71,000 miles of natural gas, natural gas liquids (NGLs), refined products, and crude oil pipelines today, the Energy Transfer family of partnerships remains dedicated to providing exceptional service to its customers and attractive returns to its investors.